-Step 20: Wash Your Husqvarna Riding Mower & Dry Completely
+Step 20: Wash Your Riding Mower & Dry it Completely

-Step 21: Complete if Placing Your Husqvarna in Storage
+Step 21: Complete if Placing Your Mower in Storage

 I highly recommend completing the following steps when storing your Husqvarna during the off-season.
 This will help prevent potential problems that can develop over the winter season.

 - Stabilize Your Fuel: Because gasoline can break down very quickly, you must use a fuel additive when storing your Husqvarna to protect the fuel system.
 Ethanol in your gasoline attracts moisture.
 The ethanol and moisture mixture will separate causing running problems and gumming of the fuel system.
 I like to use a fuel additive called Sea Foam.
 Read more about the advantages of Sea Foam here.

 If you choose not to use an additive to stabilize your fuel, you should drain your Husqvarna mower of all fuel so it doesn’t sit all winter.
 Once the fuel is removed, start your mower and let it run until it shuts off.

 - Fully Charge Your Battery: A fully charged battery will not freeze during winter.
 Test your battery and make sure it is fully charged for winter.
 You can also remove your battery and store it in a cool dry location away from freezing temperatures.
 Just make sure it is not stored near any combustible items.
 Read more about preparing your battery for winter in “A Guide to Winter Lawn Mower Battery Care”.